axeptio/wordpress-plugin/README.md

 - `.gitignore`.
 Used to exclude certain files from the repository.
 - `README.md`.
 The file that you’re currently reading.
 - A `axeptio-wordpress-plugin` directory that contains the source code - a fully executable WordPress plugin.
+  - This folder can be zipped and upload to test on your wordpress installation

 ## Features